angarsky/diveintopython/learn/date/time.md

 Where `seconds` is the number of seconds for which the thread should be suspended.

-`sleep()` function accepts the sleep duration in seconds, not milliseconds.
+The `sleep()` function accepts the sleep duration in seconds, not milliseconds.
 However, you can achieve a similar effect by dividing the desired time sleep duration in milliseconds by 1000 to convert it to seconds.

 Using `time.sleep()` function will help you to pause execution of the programm for the defined period of time.